Calcium and the Diamond of Death: The Critical Role of Calcium in Trauma Resuscitation

 Hypocalcemia

-During a massive transfusion, the citrate in stored blood binds to ionized calcium, which causes calcium levels to drop quickly.
-And that’s a big deal, because calcium is Factor IV in the clotting cascade.
+During a massive transfusion, the citrate in stored blood binds to ionized calcium, causing calcium levels to drop quickly.
+This is significant because calcium is Factor IV in the clotting cascade.
 Calcium is also necessary for cardiac contractility and vascular regulation.
-When patients become hypocalcemic early in trauma resuscitation, their outcomes are significantly worse, and research shows it’s an independent predictor of mortality.
+When patients become hypocalcemic early in trauma resuscitation, their outcomes are significantly worse.
+Research shows it’s an independent predictor of mortality.

 So how do the elements of the traditional Trauma Triad impact hypocalcemia?
-When patients are hypothermic, the liver's ability to clear citrate is impaired, so citrate accumulates and continues to bind more calcium.
-Acidosis makes calcium less effective at the cellular level so even if the calcium level isn't critical, the body responds as though it is.
-Add in massive transfusion and now even more citrate is entering the system, setting the stage for significant hypocalcemia, worsening coagulopathy, and crashing hemodynamics — which is why early recognition and correction are so critical in trauma resuscitation.
+When patients are hypothermic, the liver's ability to clear citrate is impaired.
+Citrate accumulates and continues to bind more calcium.
+Acidosis makes calcium less effective at the cellular level.
+Even if the calcium level isn't critical, the body responds as though it is.
+Add in massive transfusion, and now even more citrate is entering the system.
+This sets the stage for significant hypocalcemia, worsening coagulopathy, and crashing hemodynamics.
+This is why early recognition and correction are so critical in trauma resuscitation.

 Trauma Nurse Priorities